jitsi/jitsi-meet/doc/quick-install.md

 # Jitsi Meet quick install

+This guide helps you  ___host your own Jitsi server___.
+If you want to have a video conference without setting up any infrastructure, use https://meet.jit.si instead.

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
-Debian 8 (Jessie) or later, and Ubuntu 14.04 or later are supported out-of-the-box.
+Debian 9 (Stretch) or later, and Ubuntu 18.04 (Bionic Beaver) or later are supported out-of-the-box.

-Also note that a recent default Ubuntu installation has only the `main` repository enabled, and Jitsi Meet needs packages from `universe`.
-Check your `/etc/apt/sources.list` file, and if `universe` is not present refer to [Ubuntu's documentation](https://help.ubuntu.com/community/Repositories/Ubuntu) on how to enable it.
-(Usually it amounts to copying the `main` lines and changing to `universe`.)

-N.B.:

-a.)
-All commands are supposed to be run by root.
-If you are logged in as a regular user with sudo rights, please prepend ___sudo___ to each of the commands.

-b.)
-You only need to do this if you want to ___host your own Jitsi server___.
-If you just want to have a video conference with someone, use https://meet.jit.si instead.
+On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
+To ensure this is enabled, run `apt-add-repository universe` at the command-line.

+_Note_: Many of the installation steps require elevated privileges.
+If you are logged in using a regular user account, you may need to temporarily increase your permissions (for example, by using `sudo` for individual commands).

 ## Basic Jitsi Meet install